OpenLandContracts.org: A Database of Publicly Available Land, Agriculture and Forestry Contracts

 Open Land Contracts Mini-Grants Recipients

 To support and advance innovative uses of OpenLandContracts.org and the content available through the repository, CCSI established the OpenLandContracts Mini-Grants Program.
-Two rounds of mini-grants have been awarded to date.
+Recipients include:

-The grant and extension awarded to Green Advocates, which concluded in May 2019, supported the organization’s work to empower investment-affected communities by using OpenLandContracts.org to raise awareness and understanding of the terms of land contracts.
+- Green Advocates International.
+The mini grant supported the organization’s work to empower investment-affected communities by using OpenLandContracts.org to raise awareness and understanding of the terms of relevant land contracts.
+The project has continued through 2022 with engagement activities including the creation and gathering of the Liberia Civil Society Working Group on Open Land Contracts and a training workshop drawing from OpenlandContracts.org resources.
 This interview with Francis Colee and Simpson Snoh of Green Advocates describes the project.